rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH5.md

 ### 5.1.2 Other kinds of polymorphism

 Polymorphism can be a powerful tool.
 In ML, a single identity function can be defined that works on values of any type.
-In a non-polymorhpic language like C, a separate identity function would have to be defined for each type.
+In a non-polymorphic language like C, a separate identity function would have to be defined for each type.

 #### Overloading

 Another kind of polymorphism present in some languages is **overloading**.
 Overloading allows function definitions to have the same name if they have different paramatery types.

-OCaml does not provide overlaoding.
+OCaml does not provide overloading.
 There are probably two main reasons.
 One has to do with a technical difficulty.
-It is hard to provide both type inference and overlaoding at the same time.
-Another possible reason for not providing overlaoding is that programs become more difficult to understand.
+It is hard to provide both type inference and overloading at the same time.
+Another possible reason for not providing overloading is that programs become more difficult to understand.

 #### Subtype polymorphism and dynamic method dispatch

 Subtype polymorphism and dynamic method dispatch are concepts used extensively in object-oriented programs.
-Both kinds of poylmorphism are fully supported in OCaml.
+Both kinds of polymorphism are fully supported in OCaml.

 ## 5.2 Tuples

-**Tuples** are the simplest ahhrehate data type.
+**Tuples** are the simplest aggregate data type.
 They correspond to the ordered tuples you have seen in mathematics, or in set theory.
 A tuple is a collection of values of arbitrary types.

 The syntax for a tuples is a sequence of expressions separated by commas.
 Example: